Price: Free trial, Starts at $29/month

 2).
 ConvertKit is easy to use

 One of the aims of the platform was to build a simple tool for email marketing so that professionals can have important features they need to attend to prospects and customers better, as well as sell their products.
+The analytics dashboard is clean and easy to use.

 When Pat Flynn asked ConvertKit CEO, Nathan Barry, if they planned to build the software to have customer relationship management (CRM) features, he said no.